HamadAlrashid/instagram_basic_display_api/README.md

 - `social_media_processor.py`: Abstract base class for implementing a social media processor, consisting of the following essential functions: authorize(), fetch_data(), extract_and_preprocess(), save_data_to_db(), and enrich()
 - `instagram_processor.py`:  The full implementation of an Instagram Processor class.
 - `basic_display_api.py`: Contains the API call functions to interact with the Instagram Basic Display API
-- `auth_endpoint.py`: A flask endpoint (development server) for redirecting the user to the instagram login page and handling callback redirection to capture the authorization code after the user authorize
+- `auth_endpoint.py`: A flask endpoint (development server) for redirecting the user to the Instagram login page and handling callback redirection to capture the authorization code after the user authorize
-- `json_validation.py`: A pydantic json validator for validating all data models and types.
+- `json_validation.py`: A Pydantic json validator for validating all data models and types.
 - `crud/`: A folder that contains crud functions and unit tests for interacting with the database
 - `models/`: A folder that contains all the data models, objects, and types
 - `prompts/`: A folder that contains all LLM prompts used in the processor